 - Life insurance

-After property has been correctly categorized, its value will need to be determined.
+The value of the property will need to be determined.
 Generally, the court will use the asset’s current value or the market value of the asset, which essentially is the monetary value that the property would be sold to another party.
 To determine this, the court might look at recent sales of comparable assets or you can hire an appraiser to determine less common property.

 If you have questions or concerns about how your marital assets will be divided in your Pennsylvania divorce, call O’Malley Law Office, LLC at (570) 284-3551 to speak to our Lackawanna County divorce lawyers.